Student Tax Form 1098-T

 NDSU may not provide tax advice.
 For questions on how to use the 1098-T, please consult your tax advisor or see the IRS Publication 970 and IRS Form 8863.

-Box 2.
-This box reports the total amount billed (not paid) in the calendar year for qualified tuition and related fees less any qualified waivers.
+Box 1.
+This box reports the total amount paid in the calendar year for qualified tuition and related fees less any qualified waivers.

 Box 5.
 This box reports the total of all scholarships, grants, or additional third party billings administered and processed through NDSU.
 The amount of scholarships or grants for the calendar year may reduce the amount of any allowable tuition and fees deduction or education credit that is claimed for the year.
 Scholarships and grants generally include all payments received from a third party (excluding family members and loan proceeds).
 This includes payments received form governmental and private entities such as the Department of Defense, civic, religious and nonprofit entities.